20 Internet Safety Tips, Facts

 The importance of ICT and the Internet to humanity is different to everyone and as unique as a fingerprint.
 For some, ICT and the Internet are nothing more than tools of convenience for conducting mundane tasks.
 For others, their social, scholastic, business and/or financial affairs disclosed online are crucial to their life functioning, self-esteem, self-worth, success and perceptual world.

 Even after this extensive research project led to the creation of these theoretical postulates, this writer was confronted with a plethora of ever-growing questions and quandaries on the present and future importance and of ICT and cyberspace.
-This being said, it is clear that the Information Age is creating changes in all forms of communication.
+This being said, the Information Age is creating changes in all forms of communication.

 Free Educational iPredator Inventory Links